systemjs/systemjs/README.md

 ### Module Forwarding

-Consider the structure of the `lib` folder for shared libraries.
+Consider the structure of the `js` folder for shared libraries.
 At some point we end up combining module files with package folders, something like:

 ```
-- lib/
+- js/
   - jquery.js
   - underscore.js
   - bootstrap